 CBD oil is often described as being a dietary supplement – something a person can take on a daily basis if desired for therapeutic effects on the body’s systems and a higher feeling of wellness.
 But what exactly is a dietary supplement, and how does CBD fit into that category?

-CBD as Part of a Your Supplement Program
+CBD as Part of a Your Dietary Supplement Program

 Simply put, a dietary supplement is a non-food item that is consumed because of its health benefits, often because it contains one or more of the vitamins and minerals essential to a well-functioning body.
 Common supplements include daily multivitamins, Vitamin D pills, Omega 3 acids, calcium supplements, and many more.

-Most supplements are taken for very specific purposes - for example, Vitamin D pills are taken when a person does not have adequate exposure to sunlight, and needs to maintain a healthy level of Vitamin D in a different way.
-However, since CBD has been shown to serve many different purposes, and since there are still relatively few studies done about it, the overall effectiveness of CBD as a supplement is more unclear.
+Most dietary supplements are taken for very specific purposes – for example, Vitamin D pills are taken when a person does not have adequate exposure to sunlight, and needs to maintain a healthy level of Vitamin D in a different way.
+However, CBD has been shown to serve many different purposes.
+Since there are still relatively few studies done about it, the overall effectiveness of CBD as a dietary supplement is unclear.
 There are many different purposes it may serve, and therefore its effectiveness could be different for everyone.